 Trust is another key factor in Google’s ranking.
-Image Google presented to users looking for information websites that were insecure, full of spam, rubbish links and were slow to load.
+Image Google presented to users looking for information websites that were insecure, full of spam, rubbish links and slow to load.
 It wouldn’t take long before people stopped using Google.

 Therefore, the quality of the website is also considered.
 This is why they also consider what other websites link to the site itself.
 If unreputable websites link back to a website, chances are something is up.

 This is why for example, a website domain name and SSL certificates play a crucial role in how Google establishes trust online.
 It’s a metric of ranking well.
-It’s important for many reasons to have a soundly build. safe to use the website.
+It’s important for many reasons to have a sound build. safe to use the website.
 If you go looking for HSBC bank and yet the link you click takes you through to a copy-cat fraud website and you lose your money, Google’s reputation is lost.

-It’s an interesting paradox, because whilst Google needs to trust the website’s it ranks highly, they are too constantly seeking our trust in them so that we keep using their services.
+It’s an interesting paradox, because whilst Google needs to trust the websites it ranks highly, they are too constantly seeking our trust in them so that we keep using their services.

 Tips On How Your Website Can Rank Higher in Search Engines

 Improving the quality of your website to improve ranking performance is a must for increasing SEO.
 It will also assist your digital marketing efforts greatly.
-As a minimum, the following areas of your website should be addressed which will provide you at least a small boost in your SEO ranking without speaking to SEO experts
+As a minimum, the following areas of your website should be addressed which will provide you with at least a small boost in your SEO ranking without speaking to SEO experts

 Increasing Your Website Content is How SEO Works Out Your Relevance

 Websites with not much content will not rank well or high.
-This means low word counts, poor writing, poor images.
+This means low word counts, poor writing, and poor images.
 Increasing and improving existing content is one way to almost fly up the rankings especially if the site is a long way down the list.
 Very often people get nervous about doing this and don’t want to diminish their brand or state that it’s incomplete.
 Google doesn’t care.
 It wants to see the information.
 You can always add and improve the content in the future and reap the benefits again then!
 Google rewards websites with a higher ranking when they are deemed to know what they are talking about by ‘proving’ themselves to Google.